-VI.
-Looking Toward the Future
+VI Looking Toward the Future

-Even with increased guidance and law enforcement focus, illicit actors will likely continue attempting to exploit gaps in the regulatory framework and the ease of peer-to-peer transfer to use cryptocurrency to avoid economic sanctions.
+There have been a number of important "firsts" and enforcement developments in the past year that highlight sanctions compliance issues and address potential sanctions evasion concerns, from OFAC bringing its first enforcement action against a digital assets company to the recent guilty plea from the former chief of darknet-based cryptocurrency "mixing" service Helix to money laundering conspiracy charges.
+Even with increased guidance and law enforcement focus, however, illicit actors will likely continue attempting to exploit gaps in the regulatory framework and the ease of peer-to-peer transfer to use cryptocurrency to avoid economic sanctions.
 As a result, those who have cryptocurrency compliance obligations should review their compliance programmes to ensure that they are comprehensive and take current developments into account.